lakinsimmerman/Dietary-Food-Recall/README.md

 ## Steps 4-6 ##
 Steps 4-6 are very similar to steps 2 and 3.
 Continue on with the dietary recall for lunch, afternoon snack, and dinner.
 Make sure and include beverages and supplements.

+Always remember to ask about added dressings, dips, etc. Those add up quickly and must not be forgotten in a dietary recall.
+If an individual states they consumed a salad for lunch, make sure and include questions such as:

+>Did you use dressing on top?
+If so, how much and what kind?

+>What extra's were added?
+(Crutons, nuts, bacon, etc.)

 Remember to go slow and be as thorough as possible.
+This results in more accurate recall.

 ## Step 7 ##
 To conclude a dietary recall of a client, a final recall of any pm snacks is taken place.